MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-receive-call.md

 1. Select the **More info** [...] button to use additional commands:

    - **Toggle incoming video**: Turn incoming video off or on.
-You might want to do this to conserve your battery on your device or if incoming video is distracting.
+To conserve your battery on your device or if incoming video is distracting, turn video off.
-   - **Share your screen**: Your screen will pop up as a video for the Dynamics 365 Guides user.
+   - **Share your screen**: Share your screen as a video for the Dynamics 365 Guides user.
-   - **Start video with blur**: For iOS devices only, if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you, select this command.
+   - **Start video with blur**: For iOS devices only, blur your background if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
    - **Insert file**: Share a file.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]